Chaindoc REST API reference

 Content-Type: application/json

-Verify Document
+Verify document

 Verify document authenticity using blockchain.
 Returns verification status with transaction hash and chain ID.